-Vitamins, Iodine & EFAs The only vitamins that are not readily obtainable from unprocessed plant foods are vitamins B12 and D. It is important for anyone eating a vegan diet to know where to get them.
-Vitamin D - 10-30 minutes of daily mild sun exposure on bare skin is recommended.
-During winter or for those living in less sunny areas vitamin D supplements may be required.
-Vitamin B12 - B12 is produced by bacteria and is found in soil but is not normally found in common plant foods.
-Although vegans can obtain some vitamin B12 from fortified foods, regular (at least twice weekly) supplementation with B12 (cyanocobalamin) tablets, lozenges or spray is recommended. lodine - to improve iodine intake, iodised salt is recommended.
-Iodine supplementation (e.g. via a prenatal supplement) is recommended for anyone who is pregnant and lactating.
-Omega 3 - To obtain a good ratio of essential fatty acids (EFAs) it is recommended to add more omega 3 fatty acids to the diet.
-Consuming ground flax seeds, flaxseed oil, chia seeds or walnuts daily will add alphalinolenic acid (ALA).
+Vitamins, Iodine & EFAs The only vitamins not readily obtainable from unprocessed plant foods are vitamins B12 and D. It is important for anyone eating a vegan diet to know where to get them.
+Vitamin B12 - B12 is not normally found in common plant foods.
+Although it is added to some foods, taking a daily vitamin B12 (cyanocobalamin) supplement in the form of tablets, lozenges or spray is the most reliable, safest and economical way to ensure an adequate intake.
+Vitamin D - 10-30 minutes of daily mild sun exposure on bare skin is required for us to synthesise vitamin D. When sun exposure is very limited a vitamin D supplement may be required. lodine - to improve iodine intake, it is recommended that any salt used is iodised.
+Taking a daily multivitamin containing at least 100 mcg of iodine is another way to boost iodine intake.
+A higher dose is recommended for anyone who is pregnant or lactating.
+Omega 3 - To obtain a healthy intake of essential fatty acids (EFAs) it is recommended to add more omega 3 rich foods daily, such as ground flax seeds, flaxseed oil, chia seeds or walnuts.
+These add alphalinolenic acid (ALA).
 The other omega 3 fatty acids (EPA and DHA) can be obtained from algae, which is where fish get it from.
-Supplementation of DHA/EPA is recommended during pregnancy and lactation and for young children.
-More information available at veganeasy.org and pbnutrition.com.au HUMAN RIGHTS Respect for animals is respect for humans.
+DHA/EPA supplements can be beneficial, and are recommended during pregnancy and lactation and for young children.
+More info: veganeasy.org and pbnutrition.com.au HUMAN RIGHTS Respect for animals is respect for humans.
 Humans like the idea of living in a more compassionate world, but often don't realise the intrinsic connection between animal rights and human rights.
 As well as animal exploitation, animal industries also negatively impact upon humans, including workers and their communities, and people in less developed countries.
-The full impacts of this violent and damaging industry are widespread: • Higher rates of domestic violence and violent crimes by slaughterhouse workers • Physical, mental health and safety risks to slaughterhouse and farm workers - Exploitation of poorer countries to raise animals for wealthier countries - Feeding crops to animals instead of using them to end world hunger - Destruction of the environment and creation of climate refugees There could be 200 million climate refugees by 2050 - that's 1 in 45 people worldwide displaced by climate change.
+The full impacts of this violent and damaging industry are widespread: • Higher rates of domestic violence and violent crimes by slaughterhouse workers Physical, mental health and safety risks to slaughterhouse and farm workers - Exploitation of poorer countries to raise animals for wealthier countries - Feeding crops to animals instead of using them to end world hunger - Destruction of the environment and creation of climate refugees There could be 216 million climate refugees by 2050 - The Groundswell Report, World Bank EASY MEAL IDEAS Breakfast Cereal, muesli or porridge with soy, rice or nut milk and fresh fruit.

-- International Organization for Migration

-EASY MEAL IDEAS

-Breakfast

-Cereal, muesli or porridge with soy, rice or nut milk and fresh fruit.

 Scrambled tofu with veggies of choice, plus wholemeal toast.
 Wholegrain toast with vegemite/avocado/jam or baked beans.
 Fresh fruit salad and plant-based yoghurt.
 Green smoothie or fruit smoothie bowl.
 Blueberry, apple or pear muffins.